uwplse/pumpkin-pi/README.md

 this command:

 ```
-Lift Module list vector in Foo as Bar.
+Lift Module A B in Foo as Bar.
 ```

 This will create a new module `Bar` with all of the liftings from `Foo`.